oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/tax_rule.md

 #### get_subresource

-Retrieve the record of the organization a specific tax rule record belongs to.
+Retrieve a record of the organization a specific tax rule record belongs to.

 #### get_relationship